10 Days in Istanbul Turkey Itinerary in the Winter

 Turkish Coffee at Mandabatmaz

 What’s also along Istiklal Street is this renowned Turkish coffee spot.
-When in Turkey, Turkish coffee is a must and there’s no better place to try it than Mandabatmaz.
-The brewmaster at Mandabatmaz claims that the secret lies in the hand – all from the gentle flick and swirl from the wrist to make that perfect cup of coffee.
+When in Turkey, Turkish coffee is a must, and there’s no better place to try it than Mandabatmaz.
+The brewmaster at Mandabatmaz claims that the secret lies in the hand, all from the gentle flick and swirl from the wrist to make that perfect cup of coffee.
 They also get freshly ground coffee that’s roasted exclusively just for them and not sold commercially elsewhere.
-The coffee was impressively smooth to taste, strong and rich in flavour but not once leaving any bitter aftertaste.
+The coffee was impressively smooth to taste, strong and rich in flavour, yet not once leaving any bitter aftertaste.
 I had it with one sugar, which was just right for me.

 After the coffee, we continued to walk and pop into shops here and there.
-We did reach Taksim Square but the weather took a turn and it was a blizzard so we didn’t get a good look at the square.
-We grabbed a quick fast food bite and returned to our Airbnb to call it a day as the weather was just impossible.
+We reached Taksim Square but didn’t get a good look around as the weather took a turn to a blizzard.
+With the impossible weather, we grabbed a quick fast-food bite and returned to our Airbnb to call it a day.

 4th Day